Legible Consensus: Topology-Aware Quorum Geometry for Asymmetric Networks: Crash Tolerance and Coordinated Relaxation

 \subsection{Relaxed Construction}

 Let the relaxed Phase~2 family require $k$ of $|E|$ Earth nodes.
 We evaluate $k = 4$ (tolerates one crash) and $k = 3$ (tolerates two).
-Phase~1 requires correspondingly more Earth nodes to maintain intersection: if Phase~2 requires $k$-of-$|E|$ Earth nodes, then any two Phase~2 quorums overlap in at least $|E| - k + 1$ nodes (by pigeonhole).
-Phase~1 must contain at least $|E| - k + 1$ Earth nodes to guarantee intersection with every Phase~2 quorum.
+Phase~1 requires correspondingly more Earth nodes to maintain intersection: a $k$-of-$|E|$ Phase~2 quorum omits at most $|E| - k$ Earth nodes, so any set of $|E| - k + 1$ Earth nodes intersects every Phase~2 quorum (pigeonhole).
+Phase~1 must therefore contain at least $|E| - k + 1$ Earth nodes.
 For $k = 4$ out of 5 Earth nodes, this means at least 2 Earth nodes in every $Q_1$; for $k = 3$, at least 3.
 Both constructions were verified exhaustively in TLA+.

 The relaxed Phase~1 family for tier~$i$ is: